P0W/nse_indices/momentum-etf/README.md

 **Q: Which broker should I use?**
 A: Any broker with ETF access works.
 Zerodha, Groww, HDFC Securities, etc.

+**Q: I already have an ETF portfolio.
+Can I use this system?**
+A: Yes!
+Create a holdings file (JSON/CSV) and use the rebalance command to see what adjustments are needed.

+**Q: What if I don't remember my purchase prices?**
+A: Set price to -1 in your holdings file and provide the purchase date.
+The system will fetch historical prices automatically.

+**Q: How often should I rebalance?**
+A: Monthly on the 5th.
+The system will show you exactly what needs to be changed, if anything.

 **Q: What about taxes?**
 A: ETFs are tax-efficient.
 Long-term gains (>1 year) taxed at 10% above ₹1 lakh.